krewdev/FLY-N-HOT/README.md

-# Let's Go Fly — Monorepo (Backend scaffold)
+# FLY-IN-HIGH — Monorepo (Backend scaffold)

-This repository contains a production-ready scaffold for the Let's Go Fly platform.
+This repository contains a production-ready scaffold for the FLY-IN-HIGH platform.
 It includes:

 - API service (Node.js + TypeScript + Express + Prisma)
 - PostgreSQL and Redis via Docker Compose